top-banner-whatareprebiotics.jpg

 • Chicory root: contains almost 50% inulin.
 It is often used to relieve digestion issues.

-• Jerusalem Artichoke: provides about 2g of dietary fiber per 100g, around three-quarters of which comes from inulin.
+• Jerusalem Artichoke: provides about 2g of dietary fibre per 100g, around three-quarters of which comes from inulin.

-• Garlic: about 11% of garlic's fiber content comes from inulin and 6% from FOS
+• Garlic: about 11% of garlic's fibre content comes from inulin and 6% from FOS

-• Bananas: high in resistant starch and full of fiber, they help promote the growth of healthy gut bacteria.
+• Bananas: high in resistant starch and full of fibre, they help promote the growth of healthy gut bacteria.

-At the moment there are no official dietary recommendations for “adequate intake” or a “recommended daily allowance” for prebiotics or probiotics, but researchers do recommend eating at least 3g to 5g of prebiotics per day in order to see some benefit, and more generally to eat 28g of fibre per day (based on a diet of 2000 kcal per day).7
+At the moment, there are no official dietary recommendations for “adequate intake” or a “recommended daily allowance” for prebiotics or probiotics, but researchers do recommend eating at least 3g to 5g of prebiotics per day to see some benefit and more generally to eat 28g of fibre per day (based on a diet of 2000 kcal per day).7

-However, since low quantities of FOS and GOS naturally exist in foods, we must try and incorporate them through various sources (e.g. prebiotic breakfast or protein bars, or prebiotic supplements).5
+However, since low quantities of FOS and GOS naturally exist in foods, we can seek to incorporate them through various sources (e.g. prebiotic breakfast or protein bars, or prebiotic supplements).5

 Prebiotic supplements

-Although it’s best to include prebiotics in your diet, you can top up your intake with prebiotic supplements.
-Be careful though: some “prebiotic” supplements actually contain mainly non-prebiotic forms of fibre, so be sure to check the ingredients contain fermentable insoluble fibers such as inulin and oligofructose.
+Although it’s best to include prebiotics in your diet, you can increase your intake with prebiotic supplements.
+Be careful, some “prebiotic” supplements actually contain mainly non-prebiotic forms of fibre, so be sure to check the ingredients contain fermentable insoluble fibres such as inulin and oligofructose.
 Lastly, be cautious when buying supplements that contain only a few milligrams of prebiotics, as this is likely not sufficient to offer any substantial benefit.9

 Overall, prebiotics are necessary for those healthy gut bacteria to thrive.
-Having a healthy digestive system can improve your mood positively, improve your immune system, or even influence cognitive and behavior functions.
+Having a healthy digestive system can improve your mood positively, improve your immune system, or even influence cognitive and behavioural functions.

 Related articles